Glenelg Estuary and Discovery Bay – Glenelg Ramsar

 This project is a community-initiated project to identify the habits of the Sanderling birds who arrive on the southern shores of Australia each Summer and focusses on the Discovery Bay area of south-west Victoria, and the beaches of south-east South Australia.

-This super cute little beach bird is at risk in its natural habitat thanks to some people not respecting its nesting sites.
+This super cute little beach bird, the Hooded Plover, is at risk in its natural habitat thanks to some people not respecting its nesting sites.
 As such, a number of projects have begun to educate people about the Hooded Plover and how simple things, like keeping your dog on a lead at the beach, can help protect it during nesting season.

 Back in 2021 when most of the State was in Covid lockdowns, there was the opportunity to take advantage of being in the regions – where limited outdoor activities could occur – and we could broadcast a livestream from the Glenelg Estuary at sunset for the Victorian Nature Festival.